Eat Your Way Through Yunnan's Tea & Horse Road: Dali, Lijiang & Shangrila

 Driving: None

-Driving: About 2 hours from Shaxi to Tiger Leaping Gorge, plus 30 minutes to the hotel.
+Driving: About 2 hours (Shaxi to Tiger Leaping Gorge) + 30 minutes to the hotel

-Hotel: Private boutique villas deep within Tiger Leaping Gorge.
+Hotel: Private boutique villas in Tiger Leaping Gorge

 Tiger Leaping Gorge > Lijiang